 That afternoon we head up from Pen y Pass car park to tackle the steep Pyg Track that rises up around the reservoir of Llyn Llydaw; crossing the causeway and climbing the northern tip of Glaslyn.
 The hike continues on a steep zig-zag before one last push to the 1085m summit for a view of the sun setting over a distant horizon.

 After 5 to 6 hours on the mountain, the evening meal is spent celebrating the achievements of a great first day at Sopna Tandori in Caernarfon (Best Asian Restaurant at the Asian Curry Awards 2018).

 After such a long and adventurous day, everyone can expect to sleep well at our overnight accommodation in St Asaph!

 The highest mountain in England has surprisingly rocky and unrelentingly steep paths.
-After another 5 or 6 hours of serious hill hiking with the peak at 978m, we aim to finish by sunset and head for our dinner and Carlisle accommodation.
+After another 6 hours of serious hill hiking with the peak at 978m, we aim to finish, leave for Scotland and stop somewhere convenient for dinner on the way.

 SUNDAY 10th JULY: BEN NEVIS

 Heading north into Scotland and on through the magnificent highlands; a drive to take your breath away through the monstrous scenery of beautiful Glencoe.
 We finally reach our biggest challenge; a 1345m climb from Fort William to Britain’s highest point; the summit plateau of colossal Ben Nevis.
 Jaw dropping, incredible views!
-This giant takes in excess of 6 hours to conquer, meaning our evening celebration in Fort William will be well earned, before the drive home next morning.
+This giant takes on average 6 to 8 hours to conquer, meaning our evening celebration in Fort William will be well earned, before the drive home next morning.

 MONDAY 11th JULY: Home

-11:00am: Loch Lomond visit and chance to wild swim, even pier jump!
+1:00pm: Loch Lomond lunch stop and chance to wild swim, even pier jump!